jspecify/jspecify/README.md

 users could view" or "something that gives a tool author enough information to implement a full set of semantics."

-A frequent question has been: Why not just take what we have, remove the references to especially unsettled questions (like the existence of `@NullnessUnspecified`), and tag that?
+A frequent question has been: Why not just take what we have so far, remove all but the bare essentials (e.g., remove `@NullnessUnspecified`), and tag that?
 So that's what this milestone is for.

 This 0.1 milestone omits some of the work we've already completed, and we have much more work underway and yet to come.
 Everything remains **not set in